Applications are now being accepted for the Women's History Month Scholarship.

 Eligible nominees will be asked to submit additional supporting materials.
 For more information, contact the Women’s Center at (904) 620-2528.

 Every spring, the University of North Florida Women's Center presents the Susan B. Anthony Award to an individual within the campus community who actively promotes women's growth at UNF, provides a positive role model for women on campus, works to improve the position of women at UNF through advocacy and education, and exhibits qualities of leadership on campus.
 Students, faculty and staff of UNF are eligible for the award.

-The call for nominations is in November and the recipient is announced at the annual Women's History Month Luncheon, hosted by the Women's Center in March.
+The call for nominations went out in October and will continue through Dec.
+5, 2014.
+The recipient will be announced at the annual Women's History Month Luncheon, hosted by the Women's Center in March.

 The 2014 Susan B. Anthony Award was presented to Dr. Jennifer K. Wesely, an associate professor in the Department of Criminlogy and Criminal Justice.

 Wesely's nomination letter said "Dr. Wesely has certainly made significant contributions to the University by providing a positive role model for the women of UNF and has worked to improve the position of women on campus through advocacy and education and by exhibiting qualities of leadership on campus.
 In addition to her courses on women and crime, and other current women's issues, she has presented numerous workshops and talks on issues concerning physical and sexual assault, dating violence, violence in the lives of homeless women, the sex trade, inequality and class, and the effect of poverty on the lives of women and girls, just to name a few."

 Wesely has served and/or chaired 31 committees, presented or spoke at 13 workshops at UNF, has been involved with nine community organizations including serving as vice chair for the Mayor's Sexual Assault Awareness Committee, had seven media interviews, and has provided several other services to her profession.